Vraj-Shah-912/Binary_Bits/README.md

 This is our project for HackNUthon which is organized by CSI(Computer society of India) in Nirma university.

 Team members :
-Vraj Shah
-Aryan Patel
-Yash Patel
-Khushi Kasodiya
+Vraj Shah, Aryan Patel, Yash Patel, Khushi Kasodiya

 Track : Open Innovation